Start your week smart: Crimea bridge, Russian draft, Taliban, Iran, Hurricane Ian - KESQ

 Wednesday

 The White House says President Joe Biden will travel to Colorado on October 12.
-While there has been no official announcement, he will reportedly designate Camp Hale, a World War II training site along the Continental Divide, as a national monument.
+While there has been no official announcement, he is expected to designate Camp Hale, a World War II training site along the Continental Divide, as a national monument.
 It would be the first national monument designated by President Biden.

 Thursday